alex-baumann-ur/TCGADownloadHelp/README.md

 ### 2.2 Quick example
 - To test out the pipeline and its functionality very quickly, there is a "test_example" folder including a test manifest file and sample sheet for 4 files of the TCGA database.
-- After you downloaded the whole GitHub repository, set the "test_example" folder as your analysis folder in the "config.yaml" file under "analysis_path:".
-If you are using the Jupyter Notebook, you have to add the analysis path in the first cell as well.
+- After you downloaded the whole GitHub repository, set the full "test_example" path as your analysis folder in the "config.yaml" file under "analysis_path:".
 - Activate your TCGAHelper conda environment:
   ```
   conda activate TCGAHelper